RobertTLange/Bio-Plausible-DeepLearning/Readme.md

 Recent alternatives explore local learning rules and draw inspiration from the compartmental design of pyramidal neurons.
 Apical compartments integrate top-down information while basal dendritic compartments collect bottom-up information.
 This way one does not require separate pathways and instead exploits the electrical segregation observed in the physiology of pyramidal neurons in sensory cortices.

-For more blabla and blublub please check out the following two documents:
+For more words please check out the following two documents:
 * [Final Report](report/background.pdf)
 * [Final Presentation](report/presentation.pdf)